 Sometimes we may have to contact you about something that is not related to fundraising or marketing.
 For example, if you have a direct debit with us, we are required to let you know about any changes to your direct debit.
 Opting out of postal communications will not stop this type of communication unless you cancel your direct debit.
 If you have any concerns about this type of contact, please get in touch with us.

 You are in control of your personal data and you have the right to request access to the information we hold about you.
+Should you wish to, you can use this Template SAR Request Letter to do so.
 In addition, if you have any questions about this policy statement or about how we use your data, you can do this by contacting us:

 By post: Mercy Corps Europe